-are made only after the public is made aware of and has the opportunity to assure ensure that the decisions
+are made only after the public is made aware of and has the opportunity to

-- facilitate information flow between the public and decision-makers by compiling public issues, comments and concerns into complete and concise documents. - comment on the proposal. consider and respond to public concerns.
+- facilitate information flow between the public and decision-makers by compiling public issues, comments and concerns into complete and concise documents. - consider and respond to public concerns.
 DRCOG considers public concerns in preparing draft documents.
 The transportation committees and the DRCOG Board consider expressed public concerns when making decisions.
-DRCOG is responsible for drafting responses to identified issues concerns and for documenting the consideration given to major issues by decisionmakers.
+DRCOG is responsible for drafting responses to identified issues concerns and for documenting the consideration given to major issues by decision-makers.
 For certain processes (specifically, the Metro Vision RTP and TIP, described in